slavikdenis/reactour/README.md

     stepInteraction: false,
     // Text read to screen reader software for this step's navigation dot
     navDotAriaLabel: 'Go to step 4',
+    // Observe direct children DOM mutations of this node
+    // If a child is added: the highlighted region is redrawn focused on it
+    // If a child is removed: the highlighted region is redrawn focused on the step selector node
+    observe: '[data-tour="observable-parent"]',
+    // Array of selectors, each selected node will be included (by union)
+    // in the highlighted region of the mask.
+You don't need to add the
+    // step selector here as the default highlighted region is focused on it
+    highlightedSelectors: ['[data-tour="highlighted-element"]'],
+    // Array of selectors, each selected node DOM addition/removal will triggered a rerender
+    // of the mask shape.
+Useful in combinaison with highlightedSelectors when highlighted
+    // region of mask should be redrawn after a user action
+    mutationObservables: ['[data-tour="mutable-element"]'],
+    // Array of selectors, each selected node resize will triggered a rerender of the mask shape.
+    // Useful in combinaison with highlightedSelectors when highlighted region of mask should
+    // be redrawn after a user action.
+You should also add the selector in mutationObservables
+    // if you want to track DOM addition/removal too
+    resizeObservables: ['[data-tour="resizable-parent"]'],
   },
   // ...
 ]